 The Advisor is organized as a Delaware limited liability company.
 The Advisor is owned by Congress Buyer, Inc., which is owned by private equity funds managed by Audax Management Company, LLC dba Audax Private Equity ("Audax"), detailed in Item 10 below.
-CWA is operated by its Executive Officers Paul Lonergan (Chief Executive Officer), Ken Zannoni (President and Chief Wealth Officer), Richard Villiotte (President and Chief Operating Officer), Richard Barrett (Chief Investment Officer), Erin Wendell (Chief Financial Officer), Candace Cavalier (Chief Compliance Officer and General Counsel), Michael Galvin (Executive Managing Director) and Scott Dell'Orfano (Chief Strategic Officer).
+CWA is operated by its Executive Officers Scott Dell'Orfano (Chief Executive Officer), Ken Zannoni (President and Chief Wealth Officer), Richard Villiotte (President and Chief Operating Officer), Jennifer DeSisto (Chief Investment Officer), Erin Wendell (Chief Financial Officer), Candace Cavalier (Chief Compliance Officer and General Counsel), Michael Galvin (Executive Managing Director), and Paul Lonergan (Chairman of the Board).
 Details of ownership and control of CWA are provided on Form ADV Part 1, which is available on the SEC's website at www.adviserinfo.sec.gov.